• Skip to primary navigation

 Instructions

-• Combine all of the wet ingredients and the rub, and then mix.
+• Combine all of the wet ingredients (mayo, sour cream, cream cheese, Frank's) and the BBQ rub, and then mix.

-• Adjust heat up to 400 degrees and continue cooking until the cheese is bubbling inside the bowl.
+• Adjust heat up to either 375 or 400 degrees F and continue cooking until the cheese is bubbling (about 10-15 minutes longer).

 Notes